GuoyuloveSunshine/GuoyuloveSunshine.github.io/_pages/about.md

 ## Teaching

-I have been doing a teaching assistant in SPEIT SJTU.
-My work is about help the professor teach undergraduate students in robotic classes.
+In 2023, I have been doing a teaching assistant in SPEIT SJTU.
+My work is about help the professor teach undergraduate students in mobile robotic classes.

-## Experiments
+## Exchange

-I am proficient in French.
-And I have been to UNSTA PARIS for over 1 year as a exchange graduate student.
-I have done some works about robot motion retargeting.
+From Aug.
+2021 to Sep.
+2022, being proficient in French, I have been to ENSTA Paris for over one year as a exchange graduate student.
+In ENSTA, I took some courses and participated in the [U2IS Lab](http://u2is.ensta-paris.fr/index.php?lang=en) and was mentored by [Sao Mai NGUYEN](http://nguyensmai.free.fr/Home.html).I have developped a good acknoweledgement about humain robot interaction and have done some researches on motion retargeting.

+## Internship
+In 2020, I developped a three month internship in the company Air Liquide, there, I worked for the computer science department and tried to solve a distribution problem by using the clustering algorithm.